brian32768/twilio-weatherman/README.md

 This is a Twilio app that will respond to sms and voice requests.

+Looks like I wrote this before I learned about conda and docker.
+The WSGI code was written for Linux.
+I've started to update it for Conda and Telegram.

 ## pyweatherman

 The python flask version that I am currently writing.